 Arrival in Delcevo, Northern Macedonia

-In Macedonia they use Macedonian Denars and as I arrived in darkness, there was nowhere to change my US Dollars or Euros into Macedonian Denars, so I had to wait until I arrived in Skopje.
+In Northern Macedonia they use Macedonian Denars and as I arrived in darkness, there was nowhere to change my US Dollars or Euros into Macedonian Denars, so I had to wait until I arrived in Skopje.
 However after the border check and arrival on the Northern Macedonian side, we got 20 minutes time and there was a bar and shop open.
 A local Northern Macedonian lady allowed me to buy a Northern Macedonian beer using a $1 US note – I did ask her nicely though 🙂

 I then got back on board, enjoyed my Northern Macedonian beer and we were less than a few hours from Skopje, the capital city.
 We did make another stop on the way where some passengers got off.
 It was dark and I couldn’t work out where it was but probably Kocani or Stip.